 Do I take advantage of this project to do enhancements to the actual system?

 Yes.
 You must take advantage of this project to make enhancements.
 If you are converting your forms towards a new technology this most likely means the actual system was built years ago and therefore is in need of enhancements.
 As you are already aware, there is no “one to one” conversions when converting to a new technology.
 So, since you will be doing things differently anyway, you might as well do them with new requirements in mind.

 You won’t want waste cycles converting outdated forms, so you need to have this information.
 This sounds like a simple question, but believe me, you will not get a straight answer from your users.
-This is why you need to set up some sort of an audit tool to get statistics out to challenge your users about their form usage.
-Don’t forget, some functions get used only on a monthly or quarterly basis, so make sure your auditing tool takes this into account.
+Set up auditing to get statistics about how your users use their Forms.
+Some functions only get used rarely, so make sure your auditing tool takes this into account.

-What do I do with my Oracle Reports app?
+And speaking of scope, what do I do with my Oracle Reports?

 Oracle Reports are often the forgotten child of these conversions.
 (People often ask us to quote their Forms to APEX conversions, but forget about the reports.)
 Again, report conversions could be part of a phased approach, and your reports could be converted at a later stage.
 You will still need your Report server for your reports to continue working until then.
 Don’t forget, APEX can call existing Oracle Reports quite easily.

 I recommend that you do a small analysis phase for your reports before doing anything else.